Mark Chapter Ten

 Mark 10:33 & 34

-'We are going up to Jerusalem,' he said, 'and the Son of Man will be delivered over to the chief priests and the teachers of the law.
-They will condemn him to death and will hand him over to the Gentiles, who will mock him and spit on him, flog him and kill him.
-Three days later he will rise.'
+"We are now going up to Yerushalayim, where the Son of Man will be handed over to the head cohanim and the Torah-teachers.
+They will sentence him to death and turn him over to the Goyim, who will jeer at him, spit on him, beat him and kill him; but after three days, he will rise."

 For the third time, Jesus tells them exactly what is going to happen when they get to Jerusalem.
 It is important to note that God's plan was carried out by both Jew and Gentile.
 Both groups took part in His death and both groups can take part in salvation through Him.